What is domiciliary care?

 Safety

-Are there enough staff to ensure you receive a reliable service that is not rushed?
-Do staff have the right mix of skills to make sure you are kept safe?
-Do carers protect your dignity and human rights, and respect you as an individual?
+- Are there enough staff to ensure you receive a reliable service that is not rushed?

 Effectiveness

-Being introduced to any staff who will provide your care and knowing that they can provide the right care based on their knowledge, qualifications and skills.
-You are always asked for consent to care, treatment and support and where appropriate your friends and family are also involved in decisions about your care.
-The staff know about your health needs and personal preferences.
-They regularly involve you in decisions about your care and treatment and give you as much choice and control as possible.
+Being introduced to carers and knowing that they can provide the right care based on their knowledge, qualifications and skills is essential.
+You should always be asked for consent to care, treatment and support, and where appropriate, your friends and family are also involved in decisions about your care.

-Your care, treatment and support are set out in a written plan that describes what staff need to do to make sure you receive personalised care.
-You, and your family and friends where appropriate, are actively involved in developing this plan and it reflects your personal choices.
-For example, you should be able to have a choice about who provides you with personal care, such as help with washing and dressing.
-If you have any concerns or complaints, staff always take them seriously, investigate them thoroughly and respond to them in good time.
+Your care, treatment, and support are outlined in a written plan that describes what staff need to do to ensure you receive personalised care.
+You, and your family and friends, where appropriate, should be actively involved in developing this plan, and it should reflect your personal choices.

-Well managed
+Well Managed

 The Care Quality Commission